 The hardest lessons have come from animal deaths.
 Although we raise animals for food, they do become part of our family and we care for them deeply.
 It’s never fun to lose an animal, whether to illness or accident or by choice, but raising our own meat continues to be one of the more empowering parts of homesteading.

 What is your favorite recipe to cook from scratch?

 I have developed an amazing winter squash cheesecake recipe that uses fresh cow cheese, sorghum or maple syrup, and of course, winter squash.
 It is one of my favorite recipes to make and share!

 What homesteading skills are you thankful for learning?

 I would have to say growing food.
-I love that I can provide for my family and community with fresh, nutrient dense, organic food that I’ve grown.
-I get deep personal joy from wandering my garden each day.
+I love that I can provide for my family and community with fresh, nutrient-dense, organic food that I’ve grown, and I get deep personal joy from wandering my garden each day.